jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [ ] ~ One doc for Exchangeability?
         - [ ] ~ One doc for Extensibility?
 - [ ] `<< not sure >>`
     - [ ] ~ Some planning docs titles end with "plan", but what's inside seem mostly "notes".
-But does it matter much?
+But might it matter much?
 - [ ] `<< chapter reorganization >>`
     - [ ] Switching "Parameters" approach between "Spec" and "Construct Drafts" replacing the "Commands & Classes Loosely Coupled" approach with the "Input Output" approach.
     - [ ] ~ Splitting up Black Box Construct Drafts (they seem disparate topics)